Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

   [Back to top](#rock-paper-scissors)

-  * A game over message appears on the page when the game reaches 10 rounds.
+  * A game over message, total rounds, final game scores and a restart button are displayed on the page when the game reaches 10 rounds.
 It tells the user the final result.

-The Restart button is visible for user to play the game again.
+  * The Restart button indicates to user to re-play the game again.
+All of the data would be reset to the initial state.
 The page would be reloaded on clicking the Restart button.

     ![Game over win message](assets/readmeimg/msg1.jpg)